iiasa/message_ix/CONTRIBUTING.rst

      They download a particular package of full-scale, MESSAGEix-GLOBIOM global model scenarios from IIASA servers.
      Each scenario's outputs are compared to an expected value.

+  anaconda, miniconda
+     These workflows check that the package can be installed from conda-forge using Anaconda and Miniconda, respectively, on Windows only.

 Resolve any non-passing checks—seeking help if needed.

 If your PR updates the documentation, the ``lint`` check will confirm that it can be built.